shalomb/code-mgmt-best-practices/PITCHME.md

 Why?
 Makes communications easier.

 Alice: Hi Ted, We noticed a problem in production ...
-Ted:   Ok, What version are you using?
+Ted:   Ok, What version are you using? |
-Alice: Version `13619bd`
+Alice: Version `13619bd` |
-Ted:   Yea, we had to hotfix that version, please move to `db91631` ..
+Ted:   Yea, we had to hotfix that version, please move to `db91631` .. |
 Pointy-Haired Boss: %*!$£** |

++++

-Alice: Ok, but what changed in `db91631` ?? |
+Alice: Ok, but what changed in `db91631` ??
 Ted:   I have no time for this .. please `git log db91631` |
 Alice: It says, `overlay-orange#188 Fixing gobbledegook() in the foobar module` |
 Ted:   Yes?
 And? |
+Alice: I have no idea what that means .. |
 Alice: Do I need to re-test all my application?
 Or just the integration? |
 Ted:   How do I know?
 Does your application make use of `foobar`? |
 Alice: No. |